Portugal’s largest firm, with a 42-year history in international arbitration

 PLMJ played a supporting role in representing another company associated with dos Santos, Atlantic Ventures, in a US$850 million claim against Angola.
 In 2020, a Paris-seated tribunal dismissed the claim.

-Partner Pacôme Ziegler departed the firm to launch his own boutique, Delaloa, while counsel Filipa Cansado Carvalho also left to practise independently.
+Senior associate Pacôme Ziegler departed the firm to launch his own boutique, Delaloa, while counsel Filipa Cansado Carvalho also left to practise independently.

 We support our clients in complex disputes that are critical to their businesses and reputations, and we handle the most sophisticated and sensitive domestic and international cases.